nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Call that scanning routine after each document change.
  * Extend the scanning routine so that it builds a hierarchy of groups by storing top-level Groups in in a class member `Groups.topLevel`, then giving each Group object an array of child Groups and a pointer to its